 MARY JOHNSON CHILDREN'S CENTER

-Hi!
+Hi!!
 My name is Courtney also known as Coco to many!
-I live in Middlebury with my husband Jesse and our two kids Quinn (4 ½) and Hudson (1 ½).
-We have a dog named Kona, a cat named Sophie, a bunny named Buns, and chickens!
+I live in Middlebury with my husband Jesse and our two kids Quinn (5) and Hudson (2).
+We have a chocolate lab named Kona, and a bunch of chickens!
 My husband and I both grew up here in Addison County and knew this is where we wanted to start our family.
-In my free time I enjoy going for walks around our neighborhood, as well as going on hikes!
+In my free time I enjoy going for walks around our neighborhood and being outside!
 I also really love food!

-I have my Associates Degree in Early Education and have been working with infants and toddlers for 10 years!
-I came to Mary Johnson five years ago to help start there infant program.
+I hold an Associate’s Degree in Early Childhood Education and have been working with infants and young toddlers for over 10 years!
+I came to Mary Johnson 6 years ago to help start their new infant program.
 I am looking forward to another year getting to know the children and their families and having so much fun exploring curriculum that is child led.
-It’s the best, most rewarding job.
+It’s the best, most rewarding job I could ask for.

 My name is Lisa Stewart I have been working at MJCC since April 2021.
 I live in Pittsford with My partner Luke and our cat Scout.
 I love to garden and preserve what we grow.
 I am an avid amateur photographer and fisher.
 Music is a big part of my life and while I don't play an instrument, or sing very well, I like to call myself a professional listener; I will listen to everything and anything I can get my hands on.